wycliff-ochieng/DE-ZOOMCAMP-2025/Docker-IaC/readme.md

 ## Ingesting NY taxi data to postgres database
 Utilized pandas to ingest chunks of 10000 rows of the data set into postgres db

+### Dockerzing the ingestion script
+Convert the jupyter notebook file into a python scripts `jupyter nbconvert --to=script ingestion.ipynb`